 The TRAFx Dock is an integral and essential part of a TRAFx counting system, used for configuring and downloading counters.
 Features of the G4 Dock include:

 TRAFx DataNet is a comprehensive web-based solution to view, analyze, manage and present your TRAFx data.
-Used by over 1000 government organizations worldwide, and reflecting a decade of development, DataNet is key to a successful, efficient and effective counting project.
-The TRAFx System Package includes a 5 user/5 year plan for it.
+Used by over 1000 government organizations worldwide, and reflecting over a decade of development, DataNet is key to a successful, efficient and effective counting project.
+The TRAFx System Package includes a 5 user/3 year plan for it.

 Here are some of DataNet’s highlights:

 |US Bureau of Land Management|